OlympusDAO/olympus-docs/docs/overview/05_emissions-manager.md

 #### Limited to Stablecoins

-The `EmissionManager` utilises v1 of the `PRICE` module, which provides the price of OHM in terms of the configured reserve token (currently USDS).
+The `EmissionManager` utilises the `PRICE` module, which provides the price of OHM in terms of the configured reserve token.
 It uses that value to determine the minimum price that the `ConvertibleDepositAuctioneer` contract will sell OHM at.

 As a result, the `EmissionManager` cannot currently be configured to run auctions for assets that are not stablecoins, as the minimum price calculation would be incorrect.